gsquaredtrack/Chaintract-Code/_posts/2014-3-3-Hello-World.md

 title: Beta Test Tracking
 ---

-See where your package is, as it travels from destination to destinations.
+See where your package is, as it travels from origin to destination.

 ![_config.yml]({{ site.baseurl }}/images/config.png)

-The easiest way to make your first post is to edit this one.
-Go into /_posts/ and update the Hello World markdown file.
-For more instructions head over to the [Jekyll Now repository](https://github.com/barryclark/jekyll-now) on GitHub.
+Under Construction